Mental Health First Aid Training

 Why Become Certified?

 Like CPR, Mental Health First Aid prepares participants to interact with a person in crisis and connect the person with help.
 First Aiders do not take on the role of professionals — they do not diagnose or provide any counseling or therapy.
 Instead, the program offers concrete tools and answers key questions, like “what do I do?” and “where can someone find help?”
-Certified Mental Health First Aid instructors provide a list of community healthcare providers and national resources, support groups, and online tools for mental health and addictions treatment and support.
-All trainees receive a program manual to compliment the course material.
+Certified Mental Health First Aid instructors provide a list of community healthcare providers and national resources, support groups, and online tools for mental health and addiction treatment and support.
+All trainees receive a program manual to complement the course material.

 Participants are taught to identify risk factors and warning signs of mental illnesses and how to connect individuals to the appropriate care.
 Certification requires two-hour, self-paced online pre-work that must be completed before attending a live virtual session

 Those who are trained in mental health first aid have:

 - greater confidence in providing help to others;

 - greater likelihood of advising people to seek professional help;

 - improved agreement with health professionals about treatments;